In the sentence starters speaking apges there are pictures at the top and example sentence starters at the bottom.

 You can fold the answers under.

-Familiarizing Students with the Sentences
+Familiarizing Students with the Sentence Structures

 Duration: 10-15 minutes

-Go through the sentences together as a class, getting students to repeat them a few times until they are familiar with them.
+Go through the example sentences together as a class, getting students to repeat them a few times until they are familiar with them.

 Use an inductive approach to get students finding the differences between the sentences.
 This helps them pay attention to the different changes in grammar.
 Check out this article for more information on this Larry-Ferlazz0-favored teaching method.